 As a grower sometimes you will need to change your plan due to crop failure.
-For a field that was originally planted with a crop can be flooded and it may die off in particular areas of the field.
+For example a field that was originally planted with a crop can be flooded and it may die off in particular areas of the field.

-You can use sub-fields to map the working area of the current so that you can accurately calculate the amount of treatment required for the rest of the season and eventual record the yield.
+You can use sub-fields to map the working area of the current crop so that you can accurately calculate the amount of treatment required for the rest of the season and eventual record the yield.